AkariAsai/unanswerable_qa/README.md

 # Code for "Challenges in Information Seeking QA: Unanswerable Questions and Paragraph Retrieval" (ACL 2021, Long)

 This is the repository for baseline models and annotated data for this paper:
 Akari Asai and Eunsol Choi.
-[Challenges in Information Seeking QA:Unanswerable Questions and Paragraph Retrieval](https://arxiv.org/abs/2010.11915).
+[Challenges in Information Seeking QA: Unanswerable Questions and Paragraph Retrieval](https://arxiv.org/abs/2010.11915).
 In: Proceedings of ACL.
 2021

 In the paper, we carefully analyze unanswerable questions in information-seeking QA dataset (i.e., Natural Questions and TyDi QA) and attempt to identify the remaining headrooms.
 We conduct both a range of controlled experiments and insensitive human annotations on around 800 examples across across 6 languages.